Smoque/amdgpufan/README.md

 # amdgpufan
-Simplest AMD GPU fan control with minimal settings
+Simplest bash script for AMD GPU fan control with minimal settings - for systemd-based systems only.
+Based on idea of https://github.com/grmat/amdgpu-fancontrol but much simplified.